KarlsruheMIS/red2pack/red2pack/README.md

 }
 ```

-If you use `red2pack_heuristic`, please also cite the following work because we solve the MIS problem using OnlineMIS from KaMIS:
+If you use `red2pack_heuristic`, please also cite the following work as we solve the MIS problem using OnlineMIS from KaMIS:
 ```text
 @inproceedings{DBLP:conf/wea/DahlumLS0SW16,
   author    = {Jakob Dahlum and